Review 412: Wonder Woman

 Compared

-Diana is someone who had lived a very sheltered life on Themyscira and has dreamed of leaving and exploring "Mans World" and therefore she's completely unprepared for what it has to offer when she finally gets her wish. he film places as lot of emphasis on showcasing her idealism and blind confidence Unfortunately, her blind optimism came across as preachy and
+Diana is someone who had lived a very sheltered life on Themyscira and has dreamed of leaving and exploring "Mans World" and therefore she's completely unprepared for what it has to offer when she finally gets her wish.
+The film places as lot of emphasis on showcasing her idealism and blind confidence Unfortunately, her blind optimism came across as preachy and sanctimonious.

-Diana is someone who had lived a very sheltered life on Themyscira and has dreamed of leaving and exploring "Mans World" and therefore she's completely unprepared for what it has to offer when she finally gets her wish. he film places as lot of emphasis on showcasing her idealism and blind confidence Unfortunately, her blind optimism came across as preachy and
+Diana is someone who had lived a very sheltered life on Themyscira and has dreamed of leaving and exploring "Mans World" and therefore she's completely unprepared for what it has to offer when she finally gets her wish.
+The film places as lot of emphasis on showcasing her idealism and blind confidence Unfortunately, her blind optimism came across as preachy and sanctimonious.

 She